mbernste/mbernste.github.io/_pages/posts.md

 author_profile: true
 ---

 A blog containing tutorials, notes, and insights on topics in math, statistics, machine learning, computational biology, and pedagogy.
-To view these posts in order that they are published, [click here](https://mbernste.github.io/year-archive/).
+To view posts in order that they were published, [click here](https://mbernste.github.io/year-archive/).

 ## Thoughts and insights